Noise Prediction for Industry and Wind Turbines

 - Internet access to download the software and to check for updates.

-Why does the software still run in demo after I installed a valid license?
+Why does the software still shows <unregistered user> after I installed a valid license?

-Copy your license files DGMR.LIC and DGMR.LICX to the iNoise program folder (usually C:\Program Files\DGMR\iNoise 2017).
-In case the software still runs in demo, this is probably caused by the secured Windows environment.
+Copy your license files DGMR.LIC and DGMR.LICX to the iNoise program folder (usually C:\Program Files\DGMR\iNoise 2017\).
+In case the software still shows <unregistered user>, this is probably caused by the secured Windows environment.
 Windows won’t allow files to be copied directly from an email message to a secure folder, such as the “Program files” folder.
 To copy the license files from an email message, you should copy them first to a temporary location, for instance your desktop, and from there you can copy them to the iNoise program folder.

 How does Georeference work?